apalala/grako/README.rst

     ``>rulename``
         The include operator'.
 Include the *right hand side* of rule ``rulename`` at this point.

-        The follwing set of declarations:
+        The following set of declarations:

             includable **=** *exp1* **;**